higgi13425/rmrwr-book/_book/io05-importing.md

 ## 12 012    purgat… a nutmeg-s… 3_sev… 3_se… 3_se… 3_se… 0_no
 ```

-Now we don't have extra column names as data.
+Now we don't have extra column names as data, and we are back to 12 rows.
 Also note that in this code chunk, we put each argument to the function on its own line, with commas between them.
 This is a good practice, to make your code more readable.
 You can also set **n_max** to a particular number of rows to be read in (the default is infinity, or `Inf`) You might want a smaller number if you have a very large dataset and limited computer memory.
-Another important argument (option) for read_csv and read_tsv is **col_types**, which lets you take control of the column types during the data
+Another important argument (option) for both read_csv and read_tsv is **col_types**, which lets you take control of the column types during the data

 What if you want to take more control of the import process with read_xxx()?
 You can add a col_types argument to the read_csv() function.
 You can copy the Column specifications from the first attempt at importing, and then make some edits.
-You can get the column specifications as guessed by {readr} by running the `spec()` function on the survey_data object.
+You can get the column specifications as guessed by {readr} by running the `spec()` function on the scurvy_data object.
 Try this out in the code chunk below.